-- Gordon College Police Department must keep records of crimes reported to campus security authorities. - Gordon College Police Department must also make a reasonable, good-faith effort to obtain certain crime statistics from appropriate law enforcement agencies to include in an annual security report and the Web-based report to the United States Department of Education (DOE). - Gordon College Police Department is required to keep a daily crime log that must be open to public inspection \.
+- Gordon-Conwell Theological Seminary and the Jacksonville Security Administrator must keep records of crimes reported to campus security authorities. - Gordon-Conwell Theological Seminary and the Jacksonville Security Administrator must also make a reasonable goodfaith effort to obtain certain crime statistics from appropriate law enforcement agencies to include in an annual security report and the Web-based report to the United States Department of Education (ED).

-\ A Campus Crime Log of at least the previous one hundred and twenty (120) days is maintained and posted for public review on the information board outside of the Facilities Office, number 418, in the North Wing of the Kerr Building.
+- Gordon-Conwell Theological Seminary, Security Administrator is required to keep a crime log that must be open to public inspection. - A Campus Crime Log of at least the previous one hundred and twenty (120) days is maintained and posted for public review.

-Paper copies of previous Campus Crime Logs are available from the Dean of Students.
+Paper copies of previous Campus Crime Logs are available from Security Administrator upon request.
 ALL Campus crime reports or incidents are recorded on the Campus Crime Log for review within 2 business days of the report or incident.